New York City Reckless Driving Summons/Ticket Defense Attorney

 Reckless driving is a misdemeanor which makes it a criminal offense and often prosecuted in criminal court.

-Found user New York Vehicle and Traffic Law § 1212, reckless driving is defined as "driving or using any motor vehicle, motorcycle or any other vehicle... in a manner which unreasonably interferes with the free and proper use of the public highway, or unreasonably endangers users of the public highway."
+Found user New York Vehicle and Traffic Law § 1212, reckless driving is defined as "driving or using any motor vehicle, motorcycle or any other vehicle... in a manner which unreasonably interferes with the Evaluation and proper use of the public highway, or unreasonably endangers users of the public highway."

 Usually, drivers charged with this offense are facing allegations of running lights, speeding, improper lane changes, other more traffic infractions, or a combination of different traffic infractions.
 Reckless driving is an unclassified misdemeanor which means that it, unlike a minor traffic violation, can lead to a permanent criminal record.
 Additionally, a